Settling the debate of which is better, structured interview vs. unstructured interview, is pretty easy. The answer is…it depends. 😉

 By using an unstructured interview, it’s easier to fill jack-of-all-trades roles or add additional skills and knowledge to your growing business.

-Unstructured interviews also make it easier for every person in the organization to ask their own interview questions without everyone being on the same page.
-It’s more time-consuming than structured interviews, but it’s also far less set in stone.
+Unstructured interviews also make it easier for each person in the organization to ask their own interview questions without everyone being on the same page.
+They’re more time-consuming than structured interviews, but they’re also far less set in stone.

 But…relying on unstructured interviews alone might lead to a bad hire.
 Remember, interviews are not great job performance predictors.
 We highly recommend combining them with structured skills assessments.